-- Do not enrol into an IELTS class associated with a student visa agency/consultancy.
+- Do not enroll in an IELTS class associated with a student visa agency/consultancy.

 - If your child is in 12th grade and money is not an issue, send your child for an undergraduate program in a credited university only.
-Sending your child to do a POST GRADUATE DIPLOMA with a duration of one or two years has no future and no recognition either in India or any foreign country for that matter.
+Sending your child to do a POSTGRADUATE DIPLOMA ( PGDBM) with a duration of one or two years has no future and no recognition either in India or any foreign country for that matter.

-- If you wish to study in Canada – If you have 3 year Bachelor’s degree and / or two year Master’s degree and are fluent in English language, enrol for a full-time Master’s degree program at a credited university only.
-If you are not fluent in English, enrol in a 2 or 3 year Diploma program.
+- If you wish to study in Canada – If you have 3 years Bachelor’s degree and/or two-year Master’s degree and are fluent in the English language, enroll for a full-time Master’s degree program at a credited university only.
+If you are not fluent in English, enroll in a 2 or 3-year Diploma program.
 This will help you to obtain a work permit on the basis of the study you have done in Canada.

-- If you have 4 year Bachelor’s degree, do not study in a ‘college’ abroad.
-If the course you have been advised to enrol into is going to give you a POST GRADUTE DIPLOMA at the end of your study period, it is not going to lead you anywhere because this Diploma program is NOT A MASTER’S PROGRAM and will not add any value to your existing education credentials.
+- If you have 4 years Bachelor’s degree, do not study in a ‘college’ abroad.
+If the course you have been advised to enroll in is going to give you a POSTGRADUATE DIPLOMA at the end of your study period, it is not going to lead you anywhere because this Diploma program is NOT A MASTER’S PROGRAM and will not add any value to your existing education credentials.

-- If you are desperate to go abroad after completing your Master’s program, go after obtaining one year of work experience in your filed of study.
+- If you are desperate to go abroad after completing your Master’s program, go after obtaining one year of work experience in your field of study.

 - To obtain admission in a good/reputed university, it is preferable that you obtain at least 2 years of full-time work experience in your home country.

-- Always try to enrol into a university which is recognized by the government of that country for immigration purposes.
-Many countries have options for students to apply for immigration/work permit upon completing Master’s program or by starting a business after completing the Master’s program.
+- Always try to enroll in a university that is recognized by the government of that country for immigration purposes.
+Many countries have options for students to apply for immigration/work permit upon completing the Master’s program or by starting a business after completing the Master’s program.

-- In order to apply for immigration directly, you must have at least 3 years of full time work experience and a very high score in IELTS ( 8.0 and above) and Master degree.
+- In order to apply for immigration directly, you must have at least 3 years of full-time work experience and a very high score in IELTS ( 8.0 and above), and a Master’s degree.

 Other tips that might be useful: